xwmario/Warez/README.md

 * All [contributors](https://github.com/CHEF-KOCH/Warez/graphs/contributors).
 * All demoscene people which helped to build the _scene_.
-* All developers which build the mentioned programs on this list.
+* All developers which developed mentioned programs.
 * All other people which helped to push this little project forward.
 * All people which are involved in the piracy & netsec scene or created forums to talk about such topics.